Textualize/textual/docs/guide/actions.md

 If you run this example, you can change the background by pressing keys in addition to clicking links.

+See the previous section on [input](./input.md#bindings) for more information on bindings.

 ## Namespaces

 Textual will look for action methods in the class where they are defined (App, Screen, or Widget).
 If we were to create a [custom widget](./widgets.md#custom-widgets) it can have its own set of actions.